 Avoid the restaurants in Las Ramblas.
 Don’t hang your bag or backpack over the back of the chair but keep it in your lap or between your feet – put your chair leg through the loop of your backpack/bag.

-Whether pigeons, seagulls or monk parakeets, Barcelona is full of birds – So even more obvious that people usually don’t get suspicious in the first place when being are affected by the following tourist trap.
+Whether pigeons, seagulls, or monk parakeets, Barcelona is full of birds – So even more obvious that people usually don’t get suspicious in the first place when being are affected by the following tourist trap.
 As you walk through the narrow streets of Barcelona, the pickpockets throw a lubricate or smear unnoticed on your clothes.
-Shortly after “helpers” rush by with the wet wipes or tissues here “help” you clean the stains from your clothes.
-Meanwhile, they have a free hand to steal some of your valuables while distracting you. – Sometimes this trick is done without liquids and they just pretend to have seen a stain on your clothes.
+Shortly after, “helpers” rush by with wet wipes or tissues here “help” you clean the stains from your clothes.
+Meanwhile, they have a free hand to steal some of your valuables while distracting you. – Sometimes, this trick is done without liquids, and they just pretend to have seen a stain on your clothes.

 What you can do

 Make it clear immediately that you DO NOT need any help with cleaning.
 If the alleged helpers try to touch you anyway, clearly show that you don’t want that.
 If necessary, push them away from you.
 If you don’t have towels with you, you can get rid of the stains in the nearest public restroom.
 In my experience, restaurant staff are also usually very friendly and help you out with water and tissues or napkins.